mbkuang/GameTechA2/README.txt

+# GameTechA2
+Project 2 for CS354R

-To build this demo, execute ./build and run the resulting assignment2.exe
+To build this demo, execute ./buildit and run the resulting assignment2.exe

 To play, use WASD to move the paddle and hit the ball when it approaches the camera.